-Many individuals experience hand numbness or tingling during daily activities like computer usage, driving, or even upon awakening.
-Alongside these symptoms, some also report neck stiffness, shoulder tension, chest constriction, and pain radiating down the arms and hands.
-While several conditions might account for these symptoms, Thoracic Outlet Syndrome (TOS) stands out as one potential cause.
-Studies suggest its prevalence lies between 3 to 80 cases per 1,000 individuals.
+Many individuals experience hand numbness or tingling during computer usage, driving, or upon awakening.
+These symptoms are often accompanied by neck stiffness, shoulder tension, chest constriction, and pain radiating down the arms and hands.
+While various conditions can cause these symptoms, Thoracic Outlet Syndrome (TOS) is a notable potential cause.
+Studies suggest that TOS affects between 3 to 80 individuals per 1,000.

-TOS refers to conditions resulting from the compression of neurovascular bundles, which are groupings of nerves, veins, or arteries, held together by connective tissues for coordinated movement within the body.
-Specifically, TOS impacts the bundle that includes the brachial plexus, the subclavian artery, and the subclavian vein.
+TOS involves the compression of neurovascular bundles, which are groups of nerves, veins, or arteries surrounded by connective tissues to facilitate coordinated movement.
+Specifically, TOS affects the bundle that includes the brachial plexus, the subclavian artery, and the subclavian vein.

 Article Index: